SIGNIFICANT CLIMATE CHARTS OVERVIEW, ICE CORE DATA, & MILANKOVITCH CYCLES

 The Last Million Years of Global Temperature Variations

-Temperatures recorded particularly over the last 100 million years, and over the last 5 million and 1 million years are depicted in some detail in the chart below.
+Temperatures recorded over the last 500 million years, and in more detail over shorter periods in more detail in the charts below.

 Greenland & Antarctic Ice Core Data

 Bubbles of air become trapped as ice forms and CO2 is measured directly in trapped air bubbles in ice cores.
 Temperature however is inferred from the oxygen isotope ratio of oxygen -16 to oxygen 18 in water molecules released by melting the ice cores.